 Everyone has occasional feelings of anxiety — it’s a normal, expected response to situations like relationship conflict, moving to a different city or starting a new job.
 However, if feelings of anxiety start to interfere with your daily life and prevent you from functioning, you might have an anxiety disorder.

-Adults age 18+ can take advantage of acute inpatient treatment for anxiety disorders at Geisinger Behavioral Health Center Northeast in Moosic, Pa., which is convenient to Scranton and Wilkes-Barre.
-Through trauma-informed care and evidence-based practices, we can help you learn to manage anxiety symptoms and find lasting healing.
+Geisinger Behavioral Health Centers offer acute inpatient treatment for adolescents ages 13-17 and adults age 18 and older who have anxiety disorders.
+Through the use of trauma-informed care and evidence-based practices, we can help you learn how to manage anxiety symptoms and find lasting healing.

 Anxiety disorder statistics